-The best artificial Christmas trees to buy this year
+The best artificial Christmas trees to buy now

-If you've made the decision to forgo a live Christmas tree this year, congratulations.
-In doing so, you're saving yourself a boatload of effort and even possibly pain (those sappy needles hurt!).
+If you've made the decision to forgo a live Christmas tree after this year's holiday, congratulations.
+In doing so, you're saving yourself a boatload of effort for next year.
 And for those of you still on the fence, we're here to invite you to the faux side!
 Less mess, long-term savings and zero contact with bugs are just a few reasons why you should consider switching.
+Plus, tons of our favorite artifical trees are on sale in the new year, including from places like Amazon, Wayfair and Walmart.

 Just as festive as the real thing, artificial Christmas trees come in every size, color and type — but not all fakes are created equal, which is exactly why they initially got a bad wrap.
 Today, however, the market is laden with beautiful, incredibly realistic trees, ranging from sweet little table toppers to towering 16-foot options perfect for anyone with a vaulted ceiling.

 Like everything we shop for these days, faux trees are susceptible to holiday decor trends.
-While last year saw a surge in black trees, this year it's all about statement making pink, champagne and ombre hues that are perfect for a home office, a second family room — or if you want to double down — smack dab in your living room.
+While last year saw a surge in black trees, this year it's all about statement-making pink, champagne and ombre hues that are perfect for a home office, a second family room or—if you want to double down—smack dab in your living room.

 Below are 20 of the most realistic, highly reviewed and on-trend trees available.
-Starting at just 40 bucks, these are the best artificial Christmas trees you can buy right now.
+Starting at just $40, these are the best artificial Christmas trees you can buy for the next holiday season.

-Best artificial Christmas Trees
+Best artificial Christmas trees

 If a fir tree is your preference, look no further than this super realistic stunner from Wayfair.
 Available in four heights (all the way up to 12 feet!), the tree has more than 500 positive reviews, comes pre-lit with dual colored LED lights and a metal stand.
 A folding iron frame makes storage easy peasy.